ModMaster Manual - Troubleshooting

 • If you are using 32 or 64 bit values check that the Word Count setting is consistent with the slave.
 If ModMaster and the slave disagree over how to interpret the count in the Modbus message, then the number of bytes written by ModMaster may be different from what the slave is expecting.

-If you are using polling or a high-level command:
+If you are using polling:

 • Check that the Types of the registers defined in ModMaster are consistent with the slave.

-If you are using a low-level command:
+If you are using a defined command:

 • Check that the Type is consistent with the slave.